High monodispersity (CV < 2%)

 The technological breakthroughs of RayDrop Single Emulsion Device’s design is two-fold:

-- Firstly, it enables the high-throughput generation of monodisperse droplets intrinsic to the dripping regime for a wide variety of fluids, due to the continuous phase not being confined before entering the extraction capillary, allowing for the flushing of viscous continuous phases.
+- Firstly, the droplet maker enables the high-throughput generation of monodisperse droplets intrinsic to the dripping regime for a wide variety of fluids, due to the continuous phase not being confined before entering the extraction capillary, allowing for the flushing of viscous continuous phases.

-- Secondly, it benefits from specific fabrication techniques and materials compatible with a large-scale production of the device, while ensuring a precise and reproducible alignment of the two capillaries in the chamber (2).
+- Secondly, the microfluidic droplet generator benefits from specific fabrication techniques and materials compatible with a large-scale production of the device, while ensuring a precise and reproducible alignment of the two capillaries in the chamber (2).

 Secoya, Raydrop Microfluidic Droplet Generator